 In early July the Met Open was at the Fox Hills Country Club Country Club on Staten Island.
 Johnny McDermott, trying to make a comeback, was entered.
 At the conclusion of the first day McDermott was in third place with a 146 only one stroke out of a tie for first.
 At the end of the two days Gil Nicholls and Bob MacDonald were tied at 292, which necessitated a playoff.
 McDermott tired in the afternoon of the second day posting an 81 that left him tied for 15th with a total of 305.
 More than 1,000 spectators came out the next day to see the 18-hole playoff as Nicholls won his second Met Open with a 73 against MacDonald’s 78.
 The defending champion, Macdonald Smith, caddied for Bob MacDonald in the playoff but Nicholls used the young caddy that had been with him in the earlier rounds.
 Nicholls’ rounds were 71, 76, 71 and 74.
 Walter Hagen finished third at 294 and Willie Macfarlane, Tom McNamara and Isaac Mackie tied for fourth with 299s.
 Jim Barnes tied for seventh with a 300 total and shared the last two money prizes.
 First prize was still $150 and the top eight players finished in the money.

 The next week in July the Pennsylvania Open was contested at 36 holes in one day at the Shawnee Country Club & Buckwood Inn.
 Tom Anderson, Jr., now the professional at the Montclair Golf Club in New Jersey, had a putt to win on the 36th green.
 Anderson’s ball was in a cuppy lie and he had been asked to mark his golf ball by his fellow competitor.
 Albert W. Tillinghast, the designer of the Shawnee course and president of the club, was refereeing the match.
 Tillinghast watched very closely as Anderson replaced his ball.
 He placed it exactly where it had been even though he was sure to miss the putt due to the poor lie.
-Anderson missed the putt and was tied with Eddie Loos the professional at the Pocono Manor Golf Club with 149 totals.
+Anderson missed the two-foot putt and was tied with Eddie Loos the professional at the Pocono Manor Golf Club with 149 totals.
 Anderson’s rounds were 78-71 and Loos had shot 79-70.
 On this same day, which was intensely warm, they played an eighteen-hole playoff, which ended with the two pros still tied with 76s.
-Then they returned to the first tee for a sudden-death playoff and Anderson won his second Pennsylvania Open with a par on the par 4 first hole.
+Then they returned to the first tee for a sudden-death playoff.
+Loos sliced his tee shot and Anderson won his second Pennsylvania Open with a par 4.
 The two professionals had agreed to split first and second money.
-First money was $100 and second was $70.
+First money was $100 and a gold medal.
+Second was $70.
 They completed the 55 holes at 8 p.m.
 It was the last competitive golf Anderson played outside his home club.
 He died later that year in an automobile accident on August 13.
 He had just purchased the automobile and was being instructed as to how to drive.
 He and his brother Willie had now both died while still in the prime of their golfing life.
 Emmett French missed being in the playoff by one stroke as he finished alone in third place with a 150.
+French won the last money of $40.
 One stroke farther back, Wilfrid Reid (151) and Gil Nicholls (151) tied for fourth.
 Nicholls had begun the tournament with an 8 on his first hole of the day.

 Boston’s Tom McNamara won his second straight Philadelphia Open at the Philadelphia Country Club in early August.
 Also his margin of victory was seven strokes, just as it had been the year before.
 His 77, 71, 73 and 75 for a 296 total was seven better than Jim Barnes (303) and Charlie Hoffner (303).
 First prize was $160 from a purse of $400.
 Barnes and Hoffner each won $85.
 James R. Thomson and Eddie Loos tied for fourth at 304, which was worth $30 apiece.
 Fred McLeod was next with a 305 total, which won the sixth and last money of $10.
 Johnny McDermott played the first day but withdrew from the final 36 holes.
 There were forty-four entries and it was probably the strongest field in the history of the tournament.